ssec/polar2grid/py/polar2grid/doc/source/utilscripts.rst

     my_grid_name, +proj=lcc +datum=WGS84 +ellps=WGS84 +lat_0=56.300 +lat_1=56.300 +lon_0=-150.100 +units=m +no_defs, 1000, 1000, 250.000, -250.000, -125000.000, 125000.000

-The above example creates a text grid line named 'my_grid_name' at a 250m resolution, 1000 pixels wide and heigh, and centered at -150.1 degrees longitude and 56.3 degrees latitude.
+The above example creates a text grid line named 'my_grid_name' at a 250m resolution, 1000 pixels wide and height, and centered at -150.1 degrees longitude and 56.3 degrees latitude.
 The projection is a lambert conic conformal projection which was chosen based on the center longitude and latitude.

-Once this text line has been output, it can be added to a text file and referenced in any polar2grid command line.
+Once this text line has been output, it can be added to a text file and referenced in any Polar2Grid command line.
 For instance, if I save the output text grid line to a the /home/p2g/my_grids.txt, I can create a VIIRS GeoTIFF by executing a command like this: